Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Introduction

+In order to fix ideas, let $\mathcal{C}_i$ represent the latent consideration set for subject $i$.
+When $J$ alternatives are available, $\mathcal{C}_i$ is a subset of $\{1, \ldots, J\}$, and there are $J^* = 2^J - 1$ possible consideration sets.
+A priori, $\mathcal{C}_i$ is assumed to be drawn from a probability mass function $\Pr(\mathcal{C}_i = c)$.
+When $J$ is small, the direct approach proposed by \cite{ChiangChibNarasimhan1998} is effective.
+In this approach, all possible consideration sets $1, 2, \ldots, J^*$ are enumerated and assigned unknown probabilities $\pi_1, \pi_2, \ldots, \pi_{J^*}$, which can be estimated using MCMC methods under a Dirichlet prior.
+However, when $J$ is large, the model has traditionally been estimated under the assumption that the distribution over consideration sets is determined by $J$ independent attention probabilities.
+In this framework, it is assumed that each alternative appears independently in any given consideration set \citep{BenAkivaBoccara1995, Goeree2008, ManziniMariotti2014, KawaguchiUetakeWatanabe2021, AbaluckAdams2021}.
+Specifically, let $q_{ij}$ denote the probability that subject $i$ considers the alternative $j$ for $j = 1, \ldots, J$.
+The probability that $\mathcal{C}_i = c$ given $\boldsymbol{q}_i=(q_{i1},\ldots,q_{iJ})'$ is then modeled as:

+Although this model is appealing for handling the large $J$ case, the distribution over consideration sets is unrealistic and leads to model misspecification \citep{CrawfordGriffithIaria2021}.

-Another approach is considered by \cite{vanNieropPaap2010} where the elements of the consideration set are modeled as a vector of 1 and 0 binary variables.
-This vector of binary variables is then modeled by a multivariate probit model \citep{ChibGreenberg1998MVP}.
-The approach is quite general, but inference can be challenging because the number of parameters in the correlation matrix of the multivariate probit model increases quadratically in $J$.
+In another approach, the consideration sets are modeled as vectors of 0-1 binary variables \citep{vanNieropPaap2010}.
+This vector is then modeled by a multivariate probit model (\citealp{AlbertChib1993JASA}, \citealp{ChibGreenberg1998MVP}).
+Although this can generate correlation of items in consideration sets, inference is challenging because the number of parameters in the correlation matrix of the multivariate probit model increases quadratically in $J$.